ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 | Tournament Performance  | Tournament performance is positively correlated with economic impact. |
 | Loan Provisions  | The loan fee is charged recurringly on an annual basis.  |

 ## Team Selection Methodology

 ### Feature Selection
+A random forest model (Appendix 2-7) was developed to predict the salaries of players using their measured statistics to identify high performing players and select the most competitive team for Rarita.

 ### Player Metric